What To Do When Your Child Has a Tough Day: 7 Helpful Strategies - Baby Chick

 1. Be There for Them

 Every child needs a safe place to land.
-They need to know without a shadow of a doubt they have someone to turn to for comfort.
+They need to know without question they have someone to turn to for comfort.
 It is your job to be that person.
 This can be referred to as secure attachment, where a child is confident in the knowledge that not only will their parent be present for them and engaged, but that they can seek comfort and safety from them.2 Securely attached children are more empathic, less disruptive, less aggressive, and more mature, which tells us how important it is to be a safe landing space for our little ones and their big feelings.

 Whether they need a big hug or a bit of a cry before they can talk to you about their day, let them know that’s okay.
 Sometimes, all it takes is a mom or dad’s comforting presence to help a child calm down.
 Being there for them is the first step in helping them to get through anything.

 Everyone has bad days.
 We all suffer at one point or another from a terrible day.
 Whether it’s from our own mistakes or attitudes or someone else’s decisions, everyone has a rough go of it.
 And it’s okay.
-Remind your child that tough days will happen and how we respond to tough times makes a difference.
+Remind your child that tough days will happen and how we respond to tough times makes all the difference.
 Assure them that even mom and dad have bad days sometimes.
 They are not alone, and you will help them work through it.

-3. Allow Them To Vent About Their Day
+3. Let Them Vent About Their Day

 4. Empathize With How They’re Feeling